Lelit Mara Review: How cool is it?

 The water tank is removable and easy to fill.

 It has the tubing at the bottom, which is an excellent aesthetic choice and makes it easier to handle.
-When the water level gets low, an audible alarm will sound on the Mara T, whereas you’ll just see a warning light on the MaraX.
-In either case, the machine will automatically power down the heating element before it lets you run the reservoir dry.
+When the water level gets low, you’ll see a warning light on the MaraX.
+When this happens, the machine will automatically power down the heating element before it lets you run the reservoir dry.

 Ahm, the maintenance?